MichaelJoson/Spotify-Data-Analysis/README.md

 Our main focus is to find the best possible model(s) to predict if a song will be classified as a top song or not.
 We defined a top song as a song that has more than 325,000 streams, the top 25% of streamed songs.

-The original dataset contains 1,787,999 rows and 36.
-Our train and test set were reduced to 12 columns, the audio features from [Spotify's API](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-several-audio-features) the following models were used:
+The original dataset contains 1,787,999 rows and 36 columns.
+Our train and test set were reduced to 12 columns, the audio features from [Spotify's API](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-several-audio-features).
+The following models were used:

 **Supervised Learning**
 - Decision Tree Classifier